Handling quality defects of medicines

 Stores selling certain medicinal products outside pharmacies (LUA) must keep a record of complaints regarding medicinal products they have sold.
 Complaints must be investigated, and potential defects and quality issues must be reported to the MA holder, wholesaler, or manufacturer.

 Pharmacies must keep a record of complaints regarding medicinal products dispensed by the pharmacy.
-Complaints must be investigated, and in case of defects or quality issues, a report must be sent to the medicinal product's MA holder or manufacturer.
+Complaints must be investigated, and in case of defects or quality issues, a report must be sent to the medical product’s MA.
+If the product is marketed under compassionate use named patient, the supplier of the medicinal product should be contacted.
+If the pharmacy is unable to get in contact with the MA holder or supplier or a reply is not received, then the pharmacy may contact NOMA.

 As a patient, doctor, veterinarian, or other healthcare professional, one can also contact the MA holder directly,.
 Contact information for the MA holder is typically provided on the medicinal product's package leaflet.